desai-k/recipe-rating-analysis/README.md

 ---

 ## Data Cleaning and Exploratory Data Analysis
 Before conducting analysis, the dataset required several preprocessing steps to ensure accuracy and usability.
-These steps were designed to reflect the way the data was generated and to prepare it for meaningful analysis.
+These steps were designed with the data generating process in mind and to ensure that the variables used in analysis meaningfully reflect user behavior and recipe characteristics.

 ### 1. Merging Datasets

 The recipes dataset was merged with the interactions dataset to incorporate user ratings.
-Since each recipe can receive multiple ratings from different users, we aggregated ratings at the recipe level to ensure each recipe has a single representative value.
+Since each recipe can receive multiple ratings from different users, we aggregated ratings at the recipe level so that each recipe is represented by a single observation.
+This aligns with the data generating process, where multiple independent users contribute ratings for the same recipe.

+**Impact:** This allowed us to analyze relationships at the recipe level (e.g., sugar vs. average rating) rather than at the individual rating level.

+---

 ### 2. Handling Missing Ratings

 Ratings of `0` were treated as missing values and replaced with `NaN`, since a rating of zero does not represent a valid user score but instead indicates missing or invalid data.

+**Impact:** This prevents artificially lowering average ratings and ensures that computed averages reflect only valid user opinions.

+---

 ### 3. Creating Average Rating

 We computed the average rating (`avg_rating`) for each recipe by grouping ratings by recipe ID.
-This provides a single response variable that summarizes overall user preference for each recipe.
+This provides a single response variable that summarizes overall user preference.

+**Impact:** This transformation creates a stable and interpretable target variable for both exploratory analysis and predictive modeling.

+---

 ### 4. Expanding Nutritional Information

 The `nutrition` column originally contained lists stored as strings.
-These were converted into separate numerical columns:
+These were parsed and converted into separate numerical columns:

-- calories
+* calories
-- total fat
+* total fat
-- sugar
+* sugar
-- sodium
+* sodium
-- protein
+* protein
-- saturated fat
+* saturated fat
-- carbohydrates
+* carbohydrates

-This transformation allows nutritional features to be analyzed individually and used in modeling.
+This step makes the data usable for quantitative analysis and reflects how nutritional information is inherently structured.

+**Impact:** This allows us to isolate sugar as a variable of interest and directly analyze its relationship with ratings.

+---

 ### 5. Handling Outliers

-Recipes with preparation times greater than 300 minutes were removed to reduce the influence of extreme values, which may represent errors or atypical recipes.
+Recipes with preparation times greater than 300 minutes were removed, as these likely represent extreme or atypical cases that do not reflect typical user behavior.

+**Impact:** This reduces the influence of outliers that could distort distributions and relationships in exploratory analysis.

+---

 ### 6. Creating Sugar Categories

-To better analyze how sugar content relates to ratings, we created a new categorical variable `sugar_bin` by dividing sugar into quartiles (Low, Medium-Low, Medium-High, High).
-This allows for easier comparison across groups.
+To better analyze how sugar content relates to ratings, we created a categorical variable `sugar_bin` by dividing sugar values into quartiles (Low, Medium-Low, Medium-High, High).

+**Impact:** This enables clearer comparisons across groups and supports aggregation and visualization in later analysis.

 ---

+### Summary
-After cleaning, the dataset contains structured numerical features and a reliable average rating for each recipe, making it suitable for exploratory data analysis and modeling.
+After cleaning, the dataset contains structured numerical features and a reliable average rating for each recipe.
+These steps ensure that the dataset accurately reflects both the nutritional properties of recipes and user-generated ratings, making it suitable for exploratory data analysis and modeling.